EffectOrientedProgramming/book/Chapters/04_Initialization.md

 import zio.config.*
 ```

-This imports most of the core "Config" datatypes and functions that we need.
+This imports most of the core "Config" datatypes and functions we need.
 We make a case class to hold our values:

 ```scala 3 mdoc:silent